oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   - A node type is matched if it is the specified type or is derived from the node type

-### Derivation rules

-During Group Type derivation the keyname definitions follow these rules:
+During group type derivation the keyname definitions follow these rules:

 - properties: existing property definitions may be refined; new property definitions may be added.